A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

 \subsubsection{Usage Pattern (UP) Research Theme}

-Most studies made third-party apps to collect various types of mobile usage and sensor data with smartphones in FSD (i.e., Framework and System Development) sub-research theme.
-For these reasons, the number of data categories used of FSD sub-research themes was highest compared with other sub-research themes.
-By contrast, GUPA (i.e., Generic Usage Pattern Analysis) and MLMS (i.e., Machine Learning-based Model and System) sub research themes mainly used interaction sensing data, and the average used data categories was 2.6, which did not use various data categories compared to FSD.
-When the AS API was used among surveyed studies of GUPA and MLMS sub-research themes, various mobile usage and sensor data were collected by utilizing other Android APIs as well.
-However,using the US API, the average of data categories used per surveyed study was relatively low because it only needs app usage patterns about the current usage status of device system or third-party apps rather than detailed contextual information.
-Therefore, as most of the studies using the US API in GUPA and MLMS sub-research themes, relatively fewer number of data categories were used than FSD sub-research themes.
+The number of data categories used of FSD (Framework and System Development) sub-theme studies were higher compared with other sub-themes studies in the UP theme as described in Table \ref{table:researchtheme}.
+Most studies of FSD develop third-party apps to collect various types of mobile usage and sensor data.
+By contrast, the studies of GUPA (Generic Usage Pattern Analysis) and MLMS (Machine Learning-based Model and System) sub-themes mainly used interaction sensing data.
+Accordingly, the average used data categories was 2.6, which is lower compared to FSD (6.0) as shown in Table \ref{table:researchtheme}.
+When the AS API was used among surveyed studies of GUPA and MLMS sub-themes, various mobile usage and sensor data were collected by using other Android APIs as well.
+However, using the US API, the average of data categories used per surveyed study was relatively low.
+It only needs app usage patterns about the current usage status of the device system or third-party apps rather than detailed contextual information.